SebastianK2000/ZombieGame/README.md

 Zombie simulation in php using PostgreSQL Apache server and Docker Compose.

-Clone the repository: git clone (then enter the repo address) Navigate to the project directory: cd (ZombieGame(Using the command line, of course)) Make sure you have Docker installed on your computer.
+Clone the repository: git clone (then enter the repo address) Navigate to the project directory: cd (ZombieSymulation(Using the command line, of course)) Make sure you have Docker installed on your computer.
 Build a Docker image based on the Dockerfile: docker build -t name_image .
 Run the container based on the Docker image: docker run -p 8080:80 image_name